36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 I ate there multiple times on my last trip and opted for their Spicy Maui Maui bowl which was spicy tuna atop rice with chopped onions.
 Honestly, it was addicting.

 Sato is small and only takes credit cards so leave the cash at home!
-They offer a table or two outside but donʻt have a lot of seating – so it is the perfect place to take-away from.
+They offer a table or two outside but donʻt have a lot of seating – so it is the perfect place to take away from.

 You can find Sato Seafood at 2310 Kuhio Ave (right beside the famous Marugame!) and Fresh Catch at 1113 Kapahulu Ave.

-13. Relax at World-Famous Waikiki Beach
+13. Relax at the World-Famous Waikiki Beach

 One of the most well-known names around all of Hawaii (and the world), this extraordinarily beautiful beach is made up of miles of stunning, fluffy white-sand beaches bordered by tall palm palms and a bright blue sea.